 Did you know?

-- Flax is a slender stalked plant, with flowers that are usually blue in colour.
-Once the flower is gone, the onion-shaped seed boll begins to form.
-Upon ripening, the boll can contain up to ten shiny, flattened, oval seeds that vary in colour from reddish brown to a golden yellow.
+- Flax has flowers that are usually blue.
+Once the flower is gone, a seed boll begins to form that, once ripe, can contain up to ten shiny, flat, oval seeds that vary from reddish brown to a golden yellow.